- Professional Harmar Installation Included

 Manuals, Literature & Videos for the Vantage Stair Lift

 Overview of the Vantage Stair Lift

 The Vantage Stair Lift by Harmar features high quality construction with a low price tag.
-This stair lift was designed with savvy shopper in mind, featuring a safe, study, low-maintenance build that is sure to keep you independent in your multi-level home.
+This stair lift was designed with savvy shoppers in mind, featuring a safe, sturdy, low-maintenance build that is sure to keep you independent in your multi-level home.
 The Vantage Stair Lift features a rack-and-pinion system instead of a cable system, so it operates like the steering in a car; using a circular gear (the pinion) on a straight track (the rack).
 Harmar Professional Installation is included along with 1 year warranty on the labor.
 This is a huge advantage for those who want a stair lift and need the assistance of a professional installer.

 What Makes This Different